 I use a flat-bottomed wok so I don't have to worry about accidentally tipping it off the burner.
-The one I use, shown below, is inexpensive and made of carbon steel, which will darken to a slick, shiny, nonstick black finish with use.
-(Click here for more info on how to buy, season and care for your wok.)
+The one I use, shown below, is inexpensive and made of carbon steel, which will darken to a slick, shiny, nonstick black finish with use and proper maintenance.

 The one caveat: Woks work best with gas cooktops, where the flame rises and heats up the sides of the wok as well as the base.
 If you're using a stovetop with induction or a heating coil, your best bet is to use a flat, heavy nonstick or cast iron skillet.
 Your rice won't come out with any wok hei, but such is the life of an electric cooktop–owner.

 Here is where I've made the most fried rice mistakes in my life: not getting the pan hot enough, and cooking too much rice at a time.
 Try it and see what happens.
 Then come back here after you've scraped out the solid clump of mushy rice from the center of your wok.